TheNexusAvenger/Nexus-Unit-Testing/docs/running-tests.md

 considering TestEZ's design doesn't have this requirement.

 ## Command Line
-!!! warning
 Using the `RunTests` method is not recommended since it hides the output of the tests.
 Using the plugin is recommended.

 In the command line version can be run using the `RunTests` method in the main `NexusUnitTesting` class.
 ```lua